 Webhook Events & Integration

-This page documents both the public webhook consumption rules used by the
+This page documents the public webhook consumption rules used by the public /api payment surface.

 Overview

-Webhook delivery lets your system react to payment, escrow, disbursement, and merchant event changes without aggressive polling.
+Webhook delivery lets your system react to payment, escrow, and disbursement changes without aggressive polling.

 Public Contract Notes